The "Early Life of Pi " is a chronicle of Millie and Roy's colt in 2013.

 Welcome to the Christy Yuncker Photo Journal.

-In 1995, we moved from Vermont to 40 acres of taiga in Goldstream Valley in Interior Alaska.
-As we started to build our house, we found that cranes held prior claim to the cranberry bog which can be viewed on Google satellite images.
+In 1995, we moved from Vermont to 40 acres of taiga in Goldstream Valley, near Fairbanks, Alaska.
+After we built our house, we found that a pair of Sandhill Cranes held prior claim to the nearby cranberry bog.